 Gemstone set on the inside

-If inscription alone isn’t enough, set a small gemstone or diamond on the inside of your band—perhaps your soulmate’s favourite color or birthstone.
-While not all gemstones are suitable for this, sapphires come in every color, so you’re guaranteed to find a color match.
+If inscription alone isn’t enough, set a small gemstone or diamond on the inside of your band—perhaps your soulmate’s favourite colour or birthstone.
+While not all gemstones are suitable for this, sapphires come in every colour, so you’re guaranteed to find a colour match.

-There seems to be an infinite number of colors in our color palettes these days.
+There seems to be an infinite number of colours in our colour palettes these days.
 Gemstones are no exception to that gorgeous range.
-Diamonds and sapphires come in many colors while rubies and emeralds are reliable for their iconic shades.
+Diamonds and sapphires come in many colours while rubies and emeralds are reliable for their iconic shades.

 Most engagement rings feature white diamonds.
-Yet, a touch of color can really make a simple ring interesting and beautiful, and colored gemstones are trending—as both center and accent stones.
+Yet, a touch of colour can really make a simple ring more interesting and beautiful, and coloured gemstones are trending—as both centre and accent stones.

-You’re guessed –these designs are inspired by nature.
-That means: everything from floral inspired halos, textured vines and leaves to dragons, lobsters and whales; if it exists in the natural world, we can try to immortalize it on your finger.
+You’ve guessed –these designs are inspired by nature.
+That means: everything from floral inspired halos, textured vines and leaves to dragons, lobsters and whales; if it exists in the natural world, we can try to immortalise it on your finger.